-These dashboards reflect complex data into a bite-sized format, making it easier for the users to view, analyze and interpret data.
-Users can view significant variances on their fingertips and then drill through and down into any specific data up to the transactional level.
+These dashboards reflect complex data in a bite-sized format, making it easier for the users to view, analyze and interpret data.
+Users can view significant variances at their fingertips and then drill through and down into any specific data up to the transactional level.

 How does the finance team benefit?

-After the arrival of a financial reporting software in your organisation, the role of the finance team will change forever.
+After the arrival of financial reporting software in your organization, the role of the finance team will change forever.

 However, financial statement reporting software frees up the finance team from mundane reporting tasks by automating the entire process so it can focus on value-added analysis.